 On the ridge crest and looking north.
 Barnaby Ridge is on the left.

 Our initial view south along the ridge from near the top of the cliff band.
-Neither West Castle nor Lys Peak can be seen from this vantage.
+Neither West Castle nor the summit of Lys Ridge can be seen from this vantage.

 Castle Peak and Windsor Mountain provide a fine backdrop as Jollin and Andrew enjoy a break after our scramble up the boulder field and cliff band.
 Also note Andrew’s awesome Calgary Stampeders toque.
 You gotta love hiking with a guy who cheers for the right team!